Legacy of Robert E. Howard: New collections

 By 1957 Floyd C. Gale of Galaxy Science Fiction said that H. P. Lovecraft and Howard "seemingly goes on forever; the two decades since their death are as nothing.
 In any event, they appear more prolific than ever.
 What with de Camp, Nyberg and Derleth avidly rooting out every scrap of their writings and expanding them into novels, there may never be an end to their posthumous careers".
 In the 1950s, a young fan named Glenn Lord began methodically scouring the country for hundreds of lost Howard stories and poems.
 In particular, he approached E. Hoffmann Price about the trunk of Howard material sent to him by Dr. Isaac Howard.
 Price had lent material to others, not always keeping track of to whom he had done so, nor of where the works had ended up.
-Lord traced he papers from one person to the next and was eventually able to recover the material, especially after offering a cash reward.
+Lord traced the papers from one person to the next and was eventually able to recover the material, especially after offering a cash reward.
 Using material from the trunk, Arkham House printed Lord's book of Howard's poetry Always Comes Evening in 1957, and from 1961 to 1973 Lord published a journal called The Howard Collector.

 Dr. Kuykendall and Oscar Friend died in 1959.
 Alla Ray Kuykendall and her daughter Alla Ray Morris inherited the rights to Howard's works while Friend's daughter, Kittie West, became their agent.
 In 1965, however, West began to close down the agency.
 Her first choice as a replacement was de Camp, who refused in order to prevent a possible conflict of interest.
 He did, however, recommend Glenn Lord for the position, as long as de Camp retained control of Conan.
 The Kuykendalls agreed and Lord accepted the role in March of that year, which he retained until September 1993.